 Our turnover is composed primarily of turnover generated from the sales of our property development (representing proceeds from sales of our properties) and turnover from property investment activities (representing rental income and the other turnover under operating leases, turnover from serviced apartment operations, property management, project management and service fees, sales of goods and interest income from financial assets).
 Turnover from properties developed for sale in the ordinary course of business is recognized upon delivery of properties to the purchasers pursuant to the sales agreements, which can only occur after completion of the property.
 Rental income from operating leases is recognized on a straight-line basis over the term of the relevant lease.
-Turnover from property management, project management and services are recognized over the relevant period in which the services are rendered and interest income from financial assets is accrued on a time basis.
+Turnover from serviced apartment operation is recognized upon the provision of services.
+Turnover from property management, project management and service fees are recognized over the relevant period in which the services are rendered and interest income from financial assets is accrued on a time basis.